 James was SUPER EXCITED and definitely wanted to follow this plan... so we told him to save up money and he could move to PV in September of 2019, before we reopened from summer break.

 Fast forward to the end of May 2019 when we received a call from James - he changed his mind and was not interested in moving to PV and working with chocolate, it wasn't meant to be.
 At the time we were devastated.. we were looking forward to having James live in Vallarta, and also excited that we could direct some of our energy on the ice cream at last.

-One day soon after we received the call from James, we were having dinner with our neighbors and good friends - Ron and Laura, and made a joke about selling the chocolate business to them.
+One day soon after we received the call from James, we were having dinner with our neighbors and made a joke about selling the chocolate business to them.
 They laughed and made a joke back that they'd be interested in buying it.

 This is when the magic happens... when you're open and you listen.
-The chocolate business is perfect for Ron and Laura and with one business, they have the energy to take it to the next level, including opening the kitchen every day for sales!
 And now Todd and I can work on our ideas for the ice cream business.
-Cinderella has made it to the ball!

 Meanwhile, in my character Larleen's world...
 Billy Bob sold the chocolate business without her knowing.
 (P.S.
 Larleen is obsessed with chocolate).
 Here's her reaction: